Börries von Münchhausen: Biography

 With Hitler's rise to power, many of the members of the Prussian Academy of Sciences in Berlin were either dismissed or resigned.
 This was von Münchhausen's chance, and he signed the Gelöbnis treuester Gefolgschaft, the vow of fidelity to Adolf Hitler and his friends from the Wartburg were elected to take the place of such writers as Alfred Döblin and Thomas Mann.

-Last years and death

 Von Münchhausen agreed with Hitler's Machtpolitik and worked hard to make the Prussian Academy into a German Academy.
 However, these efforts came to naught despite Hermann Göring's support.
-As Soviet troops approached his estate at Windischleuba, Baron von Münchhausen took an overdose of sleeping pills and died on 16 March 1945.
+Baron von Münchhausen took an overdose of sleeping pills and died on 16 March 1945 aged 70.